-- integrate technology effectively into curricula and instruction Yes - $\bullet \;\;$ use technology effectively to collect data to improve teaching and learning $\;\; Y{PS} \;\;$ - use technology effectively to manage data to improve teaching and learning Yes - use technology effectively to analyze data to improve teaching and learning Yes curricula and instruction, and to use technology effectively to collect, manage, and analyze data in order to improve teaching and learning for the purpose of increasing student academic achievement.
+- integrate technology effectively into curricula and instruction Yes - use technology effectively to collect data to improve teaching and learning Yes - use technology effectively to manage data to improve teaching and learning Yes - use technology effectively to analyze data to improve teaching and learning Yes

+Provide a description of how your program prepares teachers to integrate technology effectively into curricula and instruction, and to use technology effectively to collect, manage, and analyze data in order to improve teaching and learning for the purpose of increasing student academic achievement.
 Include a description of how your program prepares teachers to use the principles of universal design for learning, as applicable.
 Include planning activities and a timeline if any of the four elements listed above are not currently in place.